 Emotet is a banking trojan malware program which obtains financial information by injecting computer code into the networking stack of an infected Microsoft Windows computer, allowing sensitive data to be stolen via transmission.
 Emotet malware also inserts itself into software modules which are then able to steal address book data and perform denial of service attacks on other systems.
 It also functions as a down-loader or dropper of other banking Trojans.

-Cybercriminals use malware for different reasons, most commonly to steal personal or valuable information from which they can profit, hold recipients to ransom or install damaging programs onto devices without your knowledge.
+Cybercriminals use malware for different reasons.
+Most commonly to steal personal or valuable information from which they can profit.
+It hold recipients to ransom or install damaging programs onto devices without your knowledge.
 Do not pay the ransom if affected by ransomware.
-There is no guarantee that paying the ransom will fix your computer, and it could make you vulnerable to further attacks.
+There is no guarantee that paying.
+The ransom will fix your computer, and it could make you vulnerable to further attacks.
 Restore your files from backup and seek technical advice.

 How it works

-Emotet malware infects devices or computers if users click on links or open files in these emails, which are sent as phishing emails to make them look like they come from someone you know, or an organisation you deal with.
+Emotet malware infects devices or computers if users click on links or open files in these emails.
+You know, or an organisation you deal with.

 Here is an example of one of these emails, but it can come in many different formats.